 Research in animals has consistently shown that fasting increases autophagy and is linked to delayed aging and a reduced risk of tumors.
 Also, fasting has been shown to increase lifespan in these subjects.

 This is also supported by human studies showing that ADF diets reduce oxidative damage and promote changes that may be linked to longer life but the effects of ADF on autophagy and longevity need to be studied more.

 Alternate Day Fasting Hunger and Weight Loss

 Many people find Alternate-day Fasting easier to commit to than most other diets.
 For me, it’s the promise of being able to eat the next day.
 Stick it out for one day and feast the next.

 Unfortunately, most studies have found that not to be true.
 The success and failure rate is on par with most other diets.
 People tend to start and stop at the same rate.

 My mind thinks digitally, 1’s and 0’s, on and off.
-For this reason weight loss is a matter of math for me.
+For this reason, weight loss is a matter of math for me.
 To lose weight the body needs to consume fewer calories than it takes in.

 To lose weight all you need to do is eat less, simple, right?
-People that take this approach tend to fail because the body will stimulate hunger pains and cravings in response to Fasting.
+People who take this approach tend to fail because the body will stimulate hunger pains and cravings in response to Fasting.

 This is the main reason why people who engage in caloric restriction tend to fail.
 There was a time when food was not as readily available for as many people as it is today and our bodies remind us to nourish it.